-HOME is a one day show happening in Williamsburg Brooklyn on May 2nd, 2020.
+HOME is a one day show happening in Williamsburg Brooklyn when it's safe to be in large gatherings.
+It was originally intended for May 2nd, 2020 but we all know what happened.
 We will be showcasing multimedia work made by immigrants pursuing artistic opportunities in the United States.
 HOME aims to give artists across different nationalities and mediums a space to express themselves in a country of opportunity, during a time when opportunities feel like they’re growing increasingly sparse.
 Being a non-citizen is often a difficult limitation for people in creative fields more than in others.
 HOME aims to create community, a safe space that honors and exhibits the multiple talents of the people that constitute America’s diversity.
 HOME welcomes submissions from artists who have come to this country from all parts of the world.
 We hope to create a symbolic shelter for those who, in some way or another, recognize this land as a HOME.
-Through a day of art, music and diversity, we want to show the world that we, the quirky, brave, talented, aliens of America, have a voice that itches to be heard.
+At the moment we are open to global submissions from every art medium and will be taking a digital form.
+In a space filled with art, music and diversity, we want to show the world that we, the quirky, brave, talented, aliens of America, have a voice that itches to be heard.

 2D and 3D